gauravearn/warp-workflow/README.md

 # warp_workflow_builder
-I implemented the in-built array addition to build this war pworkflow.
+I implemented the in-built array addition to build this warp workflow.
 This is a warp workflow builder which uses the shell in built  array addition and adds your commands to the in-built array  declaration.
 Instead of echo, i called the ```C printf``` to add better syntax declaration.
 Have multiple commands no need to worry, it will take care of everything.

 ![warp](https://github.com/sablokgaurav/warp_workflow_builder/blob/main/warp_workflow_builder.png)